canonical/cloud-init/doc/rtd/reference/datasources/vmware.rst

 ----------------------

 1. Create the :file:`/etc/cloud/cloud.cfg.d/99-vmware-guest-customization.cfg`
-   file with the following content, which will enable VMware customisation and set the maximum waiting time for the VMware customisation file to 10
+   file with the following content, which will enable VMware customization and set the maximum waiting time for the VMware customization file to 10
    seconds:

    .. code-block:: yaml